abdojulari/transcript-editor/project/oral-history/pages/faq.md

 **What happens if the line is correct and we don't need to make any edits?**
 Sometimes the speech-to-text hits it out of the park and transcribes a line perfectly.
 In that case, no edits are needed.
 When enough volunteers pass over a line without editing it, the line will reach consensus in the same manner as edited lines.

+**What to do when a line is locked and still contains errors?**
+Sometimes a mistake will slip through and a line locked for editing may still contain an error.
+In this case, please use the flagging mechanism.
+By click on the flag symbol at the end of an incorrect line, you will be prompted to classify the error and to add an optional, explanatory note.
+We will periodically reviewing and correcting these flagged errors.

 **Where can I see the completed transcripts?**
 We will be publishing the completed transcripts on the [Oral History Website](oralhistory.nypl.org).